 Scoring a penalty in soccer seems a lot easier than people think!

-The pressure of the penalty kicks also play a huge role in execution of them too.
+The pressure of the penalty kicks also plays a huge role in the execution of them too.

 The higher the stakes, the higher the nerves, causing a player to miss.

 However, if you practice and work on the tips outlined in the post you should start scoring more penalty kicks in soccer.

 Thank you for taking the time to read this post on how to score more penalty kicks in soccer.

 Please share this post with players and coaches who would find this post helpful.

 If you know any other tactics or strategies that have worked when taking penalty kicks in soccer please share them below in the comments

 Thank you for reading,